Lift Chair Parts and Repair

 Any NEW lift chair purchased through US Medical Supplies carries a 1 year in-home warranty, which covers service calls to your home for maintenance and repair work for your lift chair.
-We also offer extended coverage options of up 2 or 3 years, all for a nominal cost to you.
-For just an additional $66.00, we can increase the duration of our 1-year in-home warranty to cover a 2 year period, or you can opt to pay only $116.00 for 3 years of coverage.
+We also offer extended service coverage options of up 2 or 3 years, all for a nominal cost to you.
+For just an additional charge, we can increase the duration of our 1-year in-home service warranty to cover a 2 year period, or you can opt to pay slightly more for 3 years of coverage.
 (Pricing subject to change.)
-To obtain maintenance and repair service via US Medical Supplies, simply dial 1 (800) 790-5104.

 Contact phone numbers for our lift chair manufacturers:

 If your lift chair is not operating properly, take the following steps before calling for service.

 1. Make sure that everything is plugged in properly and that there is power running to the relevant outlet in your home.